poult-lab/daily-word/english_words_ learning.md

 [v] Reporters constantly badger her about her private life.

 "If you badger someone, you repeatedly tell them to do something or repeatedly ask them questions."

+09.power plant /ˈpaʊər plænt/

+[n] Iran warns it will retaliate /rɪˈtælieɪt/ against all US-linked energy infrastructure in the Middle East if its power plants are attacked.

+"= power station/an electrical generating station"